 “Germany is now increasing its science budget by seven per cent.
 President Obama has committed three per cent of American GDP to scientific research – a doubling of the budget as part of the economic stimulus package.”

 “We have China breathing down our necks; we have the US far ahead of us… I think it’s disappointing… that what is being done in France and Germany is not being replicated in the UK.

 “I’m talking about France and Germany substantially increasing their investment in this whole area, while at the same time that same increase in investment is not happening in the UK…

 “If Europe stands still, we will see the US disappear into the distance just as we feel emerging nations breathing down our necks.”

 And as shadow business secretary John Denham warned in March:

 “Other countries, including those in the fast growing economies, are not standing still.
 This is not simply us falling behind our competitors.
 In science, the ability to collaborate internationally is the lynch-pin of the ability to be competitive nationally.”

 With the news today that this is the slowest recovery since the Great Depression, coming on top of all the other evidence, George Osborne’s stubborn refusal to heed the IMF chief’s call for a Plan B, repeated this morning, looks more and more misguided by the day.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.